jcrachael/tictactoe/README.md

     * initialises the two players `playerOne` and `playerTwo`
     * stores `winConditions` variable as an array of arrays, `activePlayer`, `winner`, `turns`
     * has property `board` - an (initially empty) array of length 9 containing the markers for each player
+    * has method `playComputerTurn` which will handle AI turn by selecting a random available index from `board` each turn (on easy mode)
     * has method `playTurn` which adds an event listener to each `<div class="square">` element that listens for clicks and, on click:
         * increases the `turns` counter
         * checks that square does not currently have a class of `X` or `O`